warwick-legend/warwick-legend/README.md

 CLI for number of threads, macro file, output file name (for production runs)

-User Limits for run time optimization
+** User Limits for run time optimization

-## How to Build/Develop
+## How to Build/Develop in an optimistic way
-The project has the following requirements:
+The project has the following requirements and one must be good enough to fulfil the requirements :

 - Linux/macOS system (only CentOS7, Catalina tested at present)
 - C++17 compatible compiler (GCC9, Xcode 11 tested at present)